EdmundBenedict/lordcephei.github.io/pages/smhankels.md

 _____________________________________________

 Smooth Hankel functions are convolutions of ordinary Hankel functions and Gaussian functions and are regular at the origin.
-Ordinary Hankel and Bessel functions are solutions of the Helmholtz wave equation
+Ordinary Hankel functions are solutions of the Helmholtz wave equation
 \begin{eqnarray}
 \left(\Delta+\varepsilon\right)\bar H_L(\varepsilon,{\mathbf{r}})
 =-4\pi \delta({\mathbf{r}})  \quad\quad\quad\quad (1)
 \end{eqnarray}
 Solutions are products of radial functions and spherical harmonics $$Y_L(\hat{\mathbf{r}})$$, Here $$L$$ is a compound index for the $$\ell{}m$$ quantum numbers.
-Radial functions are Hankel or Bessel functions.
-We will focus on the Hankel functions
+Radial functions are spherical Hankel or Bessel functions.
+We will focus on the Hankel functions:
 \begin{eqnarray}
 \bar H_L(\varepsilon;{\mathbf{r}})=-i^\ell{\bar\kappa}^{\ell+1}h_\ell^{(1)}(i{\bar\kappa}{}r)Y_L(\hat{\mathbf{r}})
 \quad\hbox{ where }\quad {\bar\kappa}^2 = -\varepsilon
 \quad\quad\quad\quad (2)
 \end{eqnarray}
+where $$h_\ell^{(1)}(z)$$ is the spherical Hankel function of the first kind.
 Hankel (Bessel) functions are regular (irregular) as <i>r</i>&rarr;&infin;;
 thus Hankel functions are exact solutions of the Schrodinger equation in a flat potential with appropriate boundary conditions for large _r_.
 For small _r_, the situation is reversed with Bessel functions being regular.
 Hankel and Bessel functions vary as $$r^{-\ell-1}$$ and $$r^{\ell}$$ when